mo-mahfoudh/sushi-bot/README.md

 # sushi-bot

-To run the application  go to the package manager and excute the class App.
+To run the application go to index.html .
+Select an exchange and click start .